 - Do you have the appropriate activities and timelines identified for your project plan? - □ Have you confirmed points of contact for each project activity? - □ Are there any gaps in your project plan that need to be filled before implementation?

 Key Terms & Resources

-Want to learn and read more?
-Use this section for a list of common terms and additional resources to help your tribal entity on its broadband journey.
+Want to learn more?
+Use this section for a list of common terms and additional resources to help your community on its journey.

 General Terms

 An overview of broadband terminology to familiarize yourself with the basics.